MLee010/MinkyungLee/_portfolio/portfolio-3.md

 ---
-title: "Network Analysis of asynchronous discussion"
+title: "Network Analysis of Asynchronous Discussion"
 excerpt: "Individual learning processes are eventually manifest in social and collaborative environments.
 Network analysis provides a lens to examine these processes on a collective scale.
 This collection explores the multifaceted dimensions of network analysis."
 collection: portfolio
 ---